awesomephant/blog/_posts/2017-12-02-wordpress-development-setup.md

 vagrant up
 ```

 which spins up a virtual machine with a special Unix version that has all the stuff Wordpress needs to function - PHP, MySQL and whatever else.
+[Updating VVV can be a bit finicky](https://wpbeaches.com/update-varying-vagrant-vagrants-vvv/).

 To start a new Wordpress project, you open the ``vvv-custom.yml`` file and add an entry like this: